 - It’s a shame that you can’t save patterns.
 I would love to be able to store the patterns I like the most, because typically what happens is I make a good one and the next time I use it I can’t replicate it.
 Damn.

 - I don’t like that it only comes in pink and purple.
 I am not very fond of those colors in general, but I must admit I do like how both colors look for the Ola.
-Fortunately, I think Minna has figured out that we want more color options, with the Limon available in a teal color that I just need in my life, and their new kGoal looks like it will be available in my favorite colors, orange and blue!
+Fortunately, I think Minna has figured out that we want more color options, with the Limon available in a teal color that I just need in my life, and their kGoal is available in my favorite colors, orange and blue!
 Thanks, Minna.

 I am sad that the Ola isn’t strong enough for me to use as an external vibe, too.
 It’s alllmost strong enough but no matter how much I want to, I simply can’t get off that way.
 However, it is rumbly and quite strong, and I don’t doubt that many people would find the Ola satisfying to use as a clit vibe but for a power queen like me it’s not enough.

 Now that I’ve gotten the few cons out of the way, let me remind you why I love the Minna Ola.
 It is what I expect from a luxury sex toy.
-Good design, quality silicone, sleek and seamless, easy to use, strong vibration with more than one speed, fully waterproof, decently quiet, rechargeable with a long battery life (and it tells you how much life is left when you turn it on!), comes with a nice little storage pouch that fits the toy and its charger, and even the packaging is cool.
+Good design, quality silicone, sleek and seamless, easy to use, strong vibration, fully waterproof, decently quiet, rechargeable with a long battery life (and it tells you how much life is left when you turn it on!), comes with a nice little storage pouch that fits the toy and its charger, and even the packaging is cool.

 THANK YOU Minna for sending me this product in exchange for my honest review!